MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 | ![Image of global navigation in the desktop app.](../media/connections/vc-resources-small.png)| ![Image of global navigation in the mobile apps.](../media/connections/mobile-resources-small.png)|

-Navigational links that appear in the global navigation pane in the SharePoint app bar will also display in the Viva Connections app in Microsoft Teams.
+Navigational links that appear in the global navigation pane in the SharePoint app bar will also display in the Viva Connections app in Microsoft Teams for desktop and mobile apps.
 Content in global navigation will display in the “Resources” tab in the mobile app.

 ### Audit, prioritize, and modernize content to align with key scenarios and tasks